tomek1911/Hand_gesture_recognition_EIASR/README.md

 # Hand gesture recognition (EIASR)

 Respository for the university project.
-Computer science master's program - Image and Speech Recognition.
+Computer Science Master's Program - Image and Speech Recognition - Warsaw University of Technology.
 In our project we are supposed to create a hand gesture recognition program